Psalms For Life

 They trample me underfoot—

-so many boldly attacking me.
+so many people boldly attacking me!

 O Most High